ForNeVeR/Tantalum/README.md

 About
 =====
-Tantalum is simple algebraic computation system written in F#.
+Tantalum a is simple algebraic computation system written in F#.

 Stay tuned ;)